Alpha Centauri: An Image of a Planet

 We can all observe planets and dwarf planets in our solar system with telescopes: even distant Pluto appears on images of the Hubble Space Telescope.
 As a foggy field.
 But can today’s instruments also capture images of planets orbiting other stars?
 We now know more than 4,000 of these exoplanets.
 But in most cases, it is too far away to be seen next to its brighter star.
 Until now, its existence could only be indirectly inferred, for example when the planets darken their stars slightly or shake them to a minimum during their passage.

-The only exceptions here are some giant gas giants and planetary embryos, which peel off as bright clumps of dust disks.
+There are only a few exceptions Particularly large gas giants So are the planetary embryos that appear as shiny handles Peel off the dust tablets.
 Soon, however, there could be images of smaller exoplanets provided they orbit in a very close star system.
 At least that’s the possibility of a new special instrument that astronomers have linked to the Very Large Telescope (VLT) in Chile.

 Searching for a warm Neptune